Traffic message channel: United Kingdom

 The INRIX provides a commercial TMC service, iTMC in the United Kingdom.
 It is broadcast nationally on Classic FM and other commercial radio stations.
 The BBC Charter prohibits it from carrying a commercial service.
 ITIS provides traffic data on RDS-TMC to major automotive companies (BMW, Mercedes, Toyota, Ford, Renault, Jaguar Land Rover and others).
 The price of the service is included in the price of the car or navigation system.

 This system uses Floating Vehicle Data, which include positional information from over 160,000 fleet vehicles fitted.
 The data is complemented by journalistic or "Incident" data provided by Trafficlink.
 Trafficlink is owned by ITIS and provides traffic and travel bulletins to BBC Radio and to over 95% of the UK commercial radio stations.
 Incident data includes road works, accidents and closures.

-Trafficmaster, a Teletrac Navman brand, operates a national service using local and regional radio broadcaster Global Radio to ensure reception across mainland Britain.
-This system uses road-side infrastructure to measure vehicle travel time between sensors placed a few miles apart, and uses number plate recognition technology.
-Data sources used by Teletrac Navman include Floating Vehicle data from fitted telematics devices, 8500 under-road inductance loops, over 1800 CCTV cameras, Congestion Zone charging cameras, Police control rooms plus a proprietary network of ANPR and IR sensors cameras across the road network.
-Teletrac Navman provide traffic data on RDS-TMC to major automotive OEM brands including VW, Audi, Skoda, Mazda, Chrysler, Honda, Seat and Vauxhall.
-Teletrac Navman also supply the Department for Transport with historical traffic data for modelling purposes which is used by central and local governments and their sub-contractors when analyzing road network improvement opportunities.
+Trafficmaster, a Teletrac Navman brand, operated a national service using local and regional radio broadcaster Global Radio which provided reception across mainland Britain.
+This system used road-side infrastructure to measure vehicle travel time between sensors placed a few miles apart, and used number plate recognition technology.
+Data sources used by Teletrac Navman included Floating Vehicle data from fitted telematics devices, 8500 under-road inductance loops, over 1800 CCTV cameras, Congestion Zone charging cameras, Police control rooms plus a proprietary network of ANPR and IR sensors cameras across the road network.
+Teletrac Navman provided traffic data on RDS-TMC to major automotive OEM brands including VW, Audi, Skoda, Mazda, Chrysler, Honda, Seat and Vauxhall.
+Teletrac Navman also supplies the Department for Transport with historical traffic data for modelling purposes which is used by central and local governments and their sub-contractors when analyzing road network improvement opportunities.
+The Trafficmaster service via RDS-TMC was withdrawn at the end of March 2023.

 Both services maintain their own location tables.
 The current location table version of ITIS is 5.1.
-The current location table version of Trafficmaster is 3.1.
+The last location table version of Trafficmaster was 3.1.